 Documentary: ‘Five Degrees,’ by way of Federico Borella (Italy)

-Portraiture: ‘The Edge,’ by means of Álvaro Laiz (Spain)
+Portraiture: ‘The Edge,’ using Álvaro Laiz (Spain)

 Brief: ‘Ubuntu: I Am due to the fact We Are,’ by Rebecca Fertinel (Belgium)